-Yesterday, I wrote about the obstacles most of us face when trying to get a healthy dinner on the table so our families can share a daily meal.
-I realize there's no easy fix, nor is there one fix that will fit every family.
+Yesterday, I wrote about what stands in the way of family dinner when trying to get a healthy dinner on the table so our families can share a daily meal.
+I realize there's no easy fix, nor is there one solution that will fit every family.
 But perhaps one of these ideas will help you get your family sitting around the dinner table to eat a healthy meal together and have time to communicate.

 The time obstacle